Apidog

 • No Coding Required: Unlike command-line tools, Apidog minimizes the need for coding.
 Beginners can easily import cURL requests without worrying about syntax errors or command structure, allowing them to focus on learning and understanding the API integration process.

-Getting Started with cURL API in Apidog:
+Sending cURL API Using Apidog:

 To call a REST API using cURL in Apidog, you can leverage various packet capture tools available online, such as Chrome, Charles, and Fiddler, to capture cURL requests.
 This facilitates the quick replication of API requests for testing and debugging within the Apidog platform.